msamdk/SimpleStereoCam/Object detection and distance estimation .md

 # Stereo object detector and depth estimation

-In this example i have used yolov8 model for the object detection
+In this example i have used yolov8 model for the object detection In here i used a pre trained yolo model which used COCO dataset for 80 object classes.
+You can use a model which is trained on a custom dataset and extend this experiment to your application if needed.

 ```python